davidkurilla/refuel/docs/CONTRIBUTING.md

 # Code of Conduct
 This project and everyone participating in it is governed by the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [davidkurilla03@.com].

 # How Can I Contribute?